Stock Market Video

 The stock itself has performed well this year, starting the year at 9 and reaching 13.5 in April.
 After a double-bottom correction to 11.6 in May and earlier this month, the stock moved out to new highs on Tuesday following its quarterly report.
 The stock’s action since late April provides a three-month base for further advances.”

 Volaris is now trading at about 17.5, and is enjoying both the low fuel costs that are benefiting all airlines plus the added advantage of operating in a country that’s bringing air travel to a newly capable generation of airline travelers.
 Here’s a chart of what VLRS has done in the past year.

 The real takeaway of a stock like Volaris is that emerging markets are diverse and full of surprises.
 When the BRICs are down, Mexico (or some other country) can be up.
 In fact, right now my market timing system for emerging markets as a whole is positive despite all the negative news.

-I’ve been the Chief Analyst of Cabot Emerging Markets Investor for about 10 years, and you might think that I’ve seen it all.
+I’ve been the Chief Analyst of Cabot Global Stocks Explorer for about 10 years, and you might think that I’ve seen it all.
 That time has encompassed the bursting of the U.S. debt bubble in 2008 and the Great Recession that followed.
 I’ve guided my readers through the rocketing Chinese bull market of 2006 and 2007 and steered them clear of extended bear phases, preserving capital in anticipation of the next bull period.

-If you have room in your comfort zone for carefully selected stocks from unexpected places around the world, I think a trial subscription to my Cabot Emerging Markets Investor can do you a world of good.
+If you have room in your comfort zone for carefully selected stocks from unexpected places around the world, I think a trial subscription to my Cabot Global Stocks Explorer can do you a world of good.
 Get more details here.

 “Scratch a pessimist and you find often a defender of privilege.”—William Beveridge